EdgelessPE/ept/doc/en/nep/definition/2-context.md

     ```

 ## Built-in Functions
-The built-in variables available for conditional statements in steps.
+Built-in variables available for conditional statements in steps.
 The built-in variables provided in the current version are simple functions that take `String` as input and output `Bool`.
 ### Exist
 Checks if a file or directory pointed to by a certain path exists.
-* Input validation: Requires a valid path as input
+* Input validation: Requires a valid path
 * Example: ``if = 'Exist("${SystemDrive}/Windows")'``
 * Permissions:
   * Type: [`fs_read`](/nep/definition/3-permissions#fs_read)